R35007/Mock-Server/README.md

     _fetchData?: any;
     _fetchError?: any;
   };
-  data: any; // response will be sent usng this attribute value.
+  data: any; // response will be sent using this attribute value.
   store: object;
   getRoutes: (_ids?: string[], routePaths?: string[]) => Routes; // This method helps to get other route configs and values.
   config: Config; // gives you the current mock server configuration.